 It does not matter how you create the hierarchy as long as you do it correctly.
 Developers should try to make a focal point for users on-site to help them base their online surfing around it.
 The focal point can be a leading product/service or wherever you want to attract the user’s attention.

 Website design fundamentals consider site readability a major key player in the process.
 The site will not serve its purpose unless it does not share information correctly.
-You would not want to stay on a website you do not understand.
+You would not want to stay on a website you don’t understand.

-Creating an F-shaped reading pattern is the best way to keep the visitors interested, even if you have a lot of material to share.
+Creating an F-shaped layout is the best way to keep the visitors interested, even if you have a lot of content to share.
 You can structure the site better or improve how it looks.
-You can also fit in more information without making the website look awkward and do much more.
+You can also fit in more information without making the website look awkward.

 6. Interesting Content

-A good site can hold many people on-site without trouble.
+A good web page can hold many people without trouble.
 Creating ideal content for a website may vary from brand to brand.
 Identifying your value proposition is a general rule.
 Focusing on explaining your company value helps customers know your needs.

 Stand Out from the Crowd